 IND690 communication protocol

 This protocol is primarily intended for the configuration and acquisition of data from the weighing terminal Mettler Toledo IND690.
-The communication with the device is based on the sending the requests for writing and reading of the application blocks.
-They are uniquely identified by their address, perhaps even the sub address.
-You can find more detailed description in the reference book of the device.
+The communication with the device is based on sending the requests for writing and reading of the application blocks.
+They are uniquely identified by their address, resp. the subaddress.
+You can find a more detailed description in the reference book of the respective device.

-As the device contains RS-232 interface, it can communicate with KOM process through two types of communication lines.
+As the device contains an RS-232 interface, it can communicate with the D2000 KOM process through two types of communication lines.
 The first way is to connect the device directly with the "Serial" line, or to use a converter.
-It adjusts data from RS-232 to UDP stream, which is processed by the "SerialOverUDP Device Redundant" line.
+It converts data from RS-232 to UDP stream, which is processed by the "SerialOverUDP Device Redundant" line.

 I/O tag configuration

 These I/O tags can be used: Ai, Ao, Ci, Co, Di, Dout, TxtI, TxtO, TiA, ToA

 I/O tag address consists of three basic parts:

 - Command - enables choosing a command that the D2000 KOM process will send to the device.
 For an application which uses this protocol, we implemented two commands - "Read application block" and "Write application block".

 - Address - defines the particular number of the application block.

 - Element - defines an element, which is stored in the memory of application block.